spencejs/Basis/README.md

 + Makes a number of tweaks to wp_head, including the removal of WP Generator.
 + Optimizes Robots.txt.
 + Gives a custom word length and More link to the excerpt.
-+ Removes extranious wrapper from Menus.
++ Removes extraneous wrapper from Menus.

 ### /includes/basis-custom.php